If you’re looking for things to do in Fayetteville, you’ve landed on the right page of this big ‘ole World Wide Web book.

 Gillis Hill Farms, a ninth-generation North Carolina family farm, is a destination farm offering tours and wagon rides.
 There’s an ice cream shop, which may be one of the best reasons for visiting Gillis Hill Farm.
 Guests can take a free walking tour of the farm by buying ice cream.
 We say that’s a win/win.

-At Gillis Hill Farm, you can see what it’s like to live on and work on a farm.
-Take self-guided walking tours to see and feed animals, check out farm buildings, play yard games, swing on swings, and just enjoy nature at Gillis Hill Farm.
+At Gillis Hill Farm, you can see what living on and working on a farm is like.
+Take self-guided walking tours to see and feed animals, check out farm buildings, play yard games, swing on swings, and enjoy nature at Gillis Hill Farm.

 See Related: Best Cheap Places to Travel in the US